Filip-Indrie/Proitect_SO/README.md

 **You must have bash and gcc installed for this command to run!**

-After running that command above, you can run the program using the name you used in that command.
+After running the command above, you can run the program using the name you used in that command.